 Instructions

-• If using a stand mixer: Whisk the dry ingredients and then add the wet ingredients; combine and knead the dough for about 7-8 min adding more buttermilk if needed.
-The dough will be tacky yet firm.
-Cover and allow to sit 20 minutes.
+• In a medium mixing bowl or the bowl of a stand mixer, whisk the dry ingredients, then add the wet ingredients.
+Combine and knead the dough for about 7-8 minutes, adding more buttermilk if needed.
+The dough should be firm and slightly tacky.
+Cover and allow to sit for 20 minutes.
+This will make it elastic.

-• On a lightly floured surface roll out a ball of dough into a rectangle about 20" long by 14" wide.
+• On a lightly floured surface, roll out the dough to a rectangle about 20" long by 14" wide.

-• Using a biscuit cutter or cup (about 2 1/2" in diameter) cut out circles from the rolled out dough.
+• Using a biscuit cutter or glass cup, cut out circles about 2-2 1/2" in diameter.

-• To cook vareniki; bring a large pot of water halfway full to a boil.
-Add vareniki and boil for 5 minutes from the time you throw them in.
+• To cook vareniki, bring a large pot of water (halfway full) to a boil.
+Add vareniki and boil for 5 minutes from the time they are added.
 They should float up to the top.

 • Toss cooked vareniki in some butter and serve with sour cream